 • Pinterest

 The puff pastry is made by folding and rolling the dough with cold butter (or other fat) several times until many layers of choux pastry appear.
 The choux pastry is made by mixing water, butter, salt, and sugar together and bringing it to a boil.
-After that you mix everything together while still hot and all ingredients are combined together.
+After that, you mix everything together while still hot, and all the ingredients are combined together.
 Later on, when the dough is cooled down the eggs are added.
 The choux pastry is also more flexible than the puff pastry.

 The karpatka is also less sweet which makes it perfect for the days when I crave more food but not so sweet ones 🙂